 Unveiling of the Statue of Sir Peter Hesketh Fleetwood

-The sun shone and it was a glorious Bank Holiday Sunday for the unveiling of the statue of Sir Peter Hesketh Fleetwood.
+The sun shone and it was a glorious Bank Holiday Sunday for the unveiling of the statue in the Euston Gardens.

-Fleetwood Old Boys Band played, entertaining the crowds, along with Thornton Cleveleys Brass Band, before the official unveiling ceremony at 2.15pm.
+Fleetwood Old Boys Band entertained the crowds, along with Thornton Cleveleys Brass Band.
+The official unveiling ceremony took place at 2.15pm.

 Many thanks to Julie Dalton for these excellent photos from the event.

 With thanks to all of the benefactors and supporters who have made this possible.
-After months of work it’s wonderful to acknowledge the importance of Sir Peter to the history of Fleetwood with this prestigious piece of sculpture, and share a lovely afternoon celebrating the life of the founder of Fleetwood.
+After months of work it’s wonderful to acknowledge the importance of Sir Peter to the history of Fleetwood with this prestigious piece of sculpture.

 More about the Statue

-If you’re familiar with the promenade, parks and public spaces of Fleetwood, you’ll know that there are memorials, statues and tributes to all kinds of people and events from local history.
+If you’re familiar with Fleetwood, you’ll know that there are memorials, statues and tributes to all kinds of local people and events.

-It’s quite ironic therefore, that until now there wasn’t a statue of the founding father of Fleetwood himself – Sir Peter Hesketh Fleetwood.
+So it’s quite ironic that until now, there wasn’t a statue of the founding father of Fleetwood himself – Sir Peter Hesketh Fleetwood.